All Saints’ Church Renhold Bedfordshire, England

 The peace of the Lord be always with you

-All and also with you.
+and also with you.

-The Eucharistic Prayer
+Eucharistic Prayer (C)

-All His spirit is with us.
+His spirit is with us.

 Lift up your hearts.

-All We lift them to the Lord.
+We lift them to the Lord.

 Let us give thanks to the Lord our God.

-All It is right to give thanks and praise.
+It is right to give thanks and praise.

 It is indeed right, it is our duty and our joy,

-holy Father, almighty and everlasting God,
+holy Father, heavenly King, almighty and eternal God,

-through Jesus Christ, your only Son our Lord.
+through Jesus Christ your Son our Lord.

-This day we give you thanks
+And now we give you thanks

-Therefore we join our voices with angels and archangels,
+Therefore with angels and archangels,

-and with all those in whom the Spirit dwells,
+and with all the company of heaven,

 for ever praising you and saying: